saif-ismail/vns_algorithm_for_public/README.md

 # Cost-Constrained Optimal Experimental Design using VNS

 This repository contains a Python-based tool for generating optimal experimental designs (DOE) with a primary focus on **cost-constrained problems**.
-It uses a **Variable Neighborhood Search (VNS)** algorithm to find D-optimal, A-optimal, or I-optimal designs that respect complex budget limitations and linear constraints.
+It uses a **Variable Neighborhood Search (VNS)** algorithm to find D-optimal or A-optimal designs that respect complex budget limitations and linear constraints.

 > 💡 **Project Motivation**
 >